baikunip/fiverr-jackstromberg/notes.md

--Navigation bar should allow the ability to show/hide all features of a group or individual items OK -Navigation bar should allow the ability to "fly to" / center the map on the feature OK -ability to search the list of features from the geojson file -ability to show my current position (GPS) on the map -ability to show directions from my current position to a selected point of interest -ability to show directions from a manually entered address to a selected point of interest -All source code to be provided (html, javascript, etc) upon project completion -Work should be branding free (excluding required copyrights such as openstreetmaps)
+-Navigation bar should allow the ability to show/hide all features of a group or individual items OK -Navigation bar should allow the ability to "fly to" / center the map on the feature OK -ability to search the list of features from the geojson file -ability to show my current position (GPS) on the map OK -ability to show directions from my current position to a selected point of interest -ability to show directions from a manually entered address to a selected point of interest OK -All source code to be provided (html, javascript, etc) upon project completion -Work should be branding free (excluding required copyrights such as openstreetmaps)